Distance: 50 miles out and back

 Elevation gain: 8000 ft

 This ride is tough.
 It may be one of the two hardest climbs in Bestrides (the other being Gilbraltar Road).
 And the road surface is mostly shaky.
 And there are only two rather ordinary “views,” despite the road’s name—the rest of the time, all you can see is the greenery on either side of the road.
 The scenery is typical coastal forest—no better, no worse.
 So it’s mostly about bragging rights, the sense of adventure, and the two charming towns at either end.
 Philo-Greenwood Road just to the north is easier and prettier and has a better surface.

 (To see an interactive version of the map/elevation profile, click on the ride name, upper left, wait for the new map to load, then click on the “full screen” icon, upper right.)

 (Elevation profile is for the outbound ride only.)

 Let’s make sure you know what you’re in for.
 Total elevation gain on the ride: 8000 ft.
 Elevation gain in the first 5.6 miles of climbing: 2540 ft.
-Pitch on the first big climb: average 10%, peaking at 16%.
+Pitch on the first big climb: average 10%, peaking at 14%.
 Throughout the first 15 miles, 10% pitches are routine.
 The good news is, once you summit the third divide at 15 miles, it’s a 9-mile descent to Hwy 1.
 The return ride (west to east) is as hard as the ride out, with several very steep (12-17%) pitches.
 The road surface is moment to moment—one moment glassy, the next poor.
 It’s glassy in the first 2 miles, which means you get a heavenly, blistering 10% descent as a capper to the ride.
 There’s a sewer-line repavement strip along much of the route, which Fred below tells me covers a communication cable, and which is usually your best bet for escaping the worst of the roughness.